 Translation is, or at least should be, a regulated and standardized process that results in a product, i.e. translation, of the highest quality.
-Although the quality of the target text depends on a number of different factors such as, for example, the quality of the source text, the deadline, the price, how focused the translator is etc., there are three basic steps – translation, revision and proofreading – that should be taken in the translation process in order to always guarantee its quality.
+Although the quality of the target text depends on a number of different factors such as the quality of the source text, the deadline, the price, how focused the translator is etc., there are three basic steps – translation, revision, and proofreading – that should be taken in the translation process in order to always guarantee the satisfactory quality of the translation.

 In addition to these basic steps, there is another important segment to be considered in the process of checking the quality of the translation.
 If more than one translator is working on a large-scale project, in addition to revision and proofreading, it is also necessary that the translators agree on the terminology that they will be using, which is done either before or during the translation process.
 This step is necessary in order for the terminology and the style of the target text to be consistent and uniform after the translation process had been completed.
 If the translators are provided with a term base, they should stick to the existing terminology.
 In addition to accuracy, this guarantees terminological uniformity, which is crucial because translating the same concepts differently throughout the same text would cause confusion.

 Finally, it should be noted that there are quality assurance tools that make this process not only easier, but also much more precise.
 These tools help identify inconsistencies, perform spellcheck, detect double spacing and formatting errors, etc. Such tools are very useful when one project is delegated to not only several translators, but also several people in charge of revision.

 Therefore, quality assurance is just as important as the translation itself.
 It guarantees consistency, coherence, and accuracy of the target text, which is certainly what the client expects.
 With that in mind, it is clear that quality assurance, as a key element in the translation process, should never be omitted and disregarded, regardless of the length and complexity of the text.